rosalindfranklininstitute/volume-em-container-documentation/docs/software/napari.md

     use these plugins without one.

 ### Apptainer
-First, ensure Apptainer is available on your system (`module load apptainer` for RFI users).
+First, ensure Apptainer is available on your system.
 The napari-clemreg-empanada container may then be started by opening a terminal and running a command of the form:
 ```
 apptainer run --nv \